candrewlee14/candrewlee14.github.io/src/routes/blog/my-entrp-journey.md

 ---
 title: My Entreprenuerial Journey
 date: 2022-02-22
-excerpt: How I'm creating value in my career!
+excerpt: Creating value through automation!
 ---

-# Origin Story
+## Origin Story
 I've always been a tinkerer.
+Ever since I was little, I was always interested in how things worked, what made things tick.

-# Discovering Code
+## Discovering Code

-# Off to College
+## Off to College

-# Discovering the Value of Automation
+## Discovering the Value of Automation

-# Where I'm Going Next
+## Where I'm Going Next